TheOriginalGeez/Cupid/README.md

 ### Textures

 Textures are by far the easiest mods to install.
-Simply install the mod and check what other mod also changes the same textures in MO2.
+Simply install the mod and check what other mods (if any) change the same textures in MO2.
 The only textures that could be problematic are landscape/environment textures like new mountain textures.

 #### Skin Textures